 Be patient with your partner

 1. Consider your partner's feelings.
 If you are patient and kind to your partner, he will feel loved and adored.
-If you are impatient and intolerant, your partner is likely to feel rejected.
-Your actions and reactions can have a direct impact on how your partner feels, so think about it when you show impatience or frustration.
-Remember that you care deeply about your partner and you don't want to hurt him.
+If you are impatient and intolerant, your partner will likely feel rejected.
+Your actions and reactions can have a direct impact on how your partner feels, so think about this when you become impatient or frustrated.
+Remember that you care deeply about your partner and you don't want to hurt them.

-• For example, if your partner forgets to stop and buy milk by saying, "It's okay, we'll buy it later," you show that you understand that it was a simple mistake.
-If you say something like "I can't believe you did it again.
-You always forget everything”, you mean that your partner is full of flaws and that his mistakes are unacceptable.
+• For example, if your partner forgets to stop and buy milk by saying, “It's okay, we'll buy it later,” you are showing that you understand it was a simple mistake.
+If you say something like, “I can’t believe you did that again.
+You always forget everything,” you are implying that your partner is full of flaws and that his mistakes are unacceptable.
 Remember that a small mistake like this is not the end of the world.

 2. Consider your answers.
-Being immediately intolerant is the norm these days; many people assume that mistakes or inconveniences are the result of other people's incompetence and frivolity.
-However, this is a rather stern look at those around you and can make you say hurtful things before you realize it.
-A great way to kick this habit is to use a "silencer" to force yourself to think before you respond.
+Immediately showing intolerance is the norm these days; Many people assume that mistakes or inconveniences are the result of other people's failures and carelessness.
+However this is quite stern look on those around you, it can make you say hurtful things before you realize it.
+A great way to break this habit is to use a “silencer” to force yourself to think before you respond.

-• For example, you might make it a rule to take three deep breaths before you say anything when something upsets you.
-This will give you time to think about the situation and respond appropriately.
-You will probably realize that what you thought was a huge mistake is actually not such a big problem, and the reaction may not be anger, but understanding.
+• For example, you can make it a habit to take three deep breaths before you say anything when something upsets you.
+This will give you time to think about the situation and respond accordingly.
+You'll probably realize that what you thought was a huge mistake actually wasn't. a big problem, and the reaction may not be anger, but understanding.

-• In a more serious situation, you can leave the room or go for a walk.
+• In a more serious situation, you may want to leave the room or go for a walk.
 This will allow you to cool down and think about your reaction.

 3. Expectations must be realistic.
-Patience will come with understanding, and one of the most important things to understand about your partner is that they are not perfect.
-And it can't be!
-When you set unrealistic expectations for your partner or decide that absolutely everything has to go a certain way, you will inevitably be disappointed.
-This frustration will lead to impatience and dissatisfaction in the relationship.
-You can avoid this by simply having reasonable expectations about your partner.
+Patience will come with understanding, and one of the most important points The thing to understand about your partner is that he is not perfect.
+And it can’t be!
+When you set unrealistic expectations for your partner or decide that absolutely everything has to go a certain way, you are bound to be disappointed.
+This disappointment will lead to impatience and dissatisfaction in the relationship.
+You can avoid this by simply maintaining reasonable expectations for your partner.

-• An example of an unreasonable expectation would be to think that your partner should be home at 5:30 sharp every day, even if it takes 25 minutes to get home from work and he works until 5:00.
-This doesn't give you time to account for things like getting to your car or traffic jams, and ultimately sets your partner up for failure.
-Try setting more reasonable limits instead, like expecting your partner to let you know when they're late or coming home late for some reason.
+• An example of an unreasonable expectation would be thinking that your partner should be home promptly at 5:30 every day, even if his commute from work takes 25 minutes and he works until 5:00.
+This doesn't allow time to account for things like getting to the car or traffic jams, and ultimately sets your partner up for failure.
+Try setting more reasonable boundaries instead, such as expecting your partner to let you know when they'll be staying late or coming home late for some reason.

 • Another example is expecting your significant other to always want to watch the same shows as you.
-Instead, you can expect him to sometimes let you choose and other times you let him choose.
+Instead, you can expect that sometimes he will let you choose, and other times you will let him choose.
 Compromise and understanding are key ingredients in any relationship.

-4. Treat your partner as a whole person.
-Remember that there are no perfect relationships.
+4. See your partner as a whole person. remember, that ideal relationship can not be.
 There will inevitably be moments of tension between you and your partner from time to time, and that's okay.
-Instead of letting that tension define your relationship during times like these, always remember what you love about your partner.
-When you look at him as a whole person, it is easier for you to be patient even during stressful times.
+Instead of letting this tension define your relationship during times like these, always remember what you love about your partner.
+When you look at him as a whole person, it is easier for you to be patient during stressful times.

-• For example, if your partner does something that really irritates you, like tapping his foot, don't let that irritant take precedence over all the good things you love about your partner.
+• For example, if your partner does something that really annoys you, like tapping his foot, don't let that irritant take precedence over everyone else. good qualities things you love about your partner.

-• You may also notice that some of the expressions that your significant other often uses are often repeated to you.
-Keep in mind that you are likely to spend more time in his company than anyone else, and, accordingly, hear his stories and phrases more.
+• You may also notice that some expressions your significant other uses frequently are repeated to you frequently.
+Keep in mind that you likely spend more time in his company than anyone else, and therefore hear more of his stories and phrases.
 Remember that these things are part of the whole person you fell in love with and they are not that important in the long run.

-5. Practice positive self-talk.
+5. Practice positivity internal dialogue.
 Listen to the internal dialogue that plays out in your mind all day long.
 This is your conversation with yourself.
-Your internal dialogue can torment you just as easily as other people's phrases, or, conversely, it can boost your confidence.
-As you analyze yourself and think (or tell) yourself to be patient, focus on your progress in a positive way.
-It's easy to get frustrated when you're angry, but staying positive can help you calm down and look at things rationally.
+Your self-talk can torment you just as easily as other people's phrases, or, on the contrary, it can boost your confidence.
+When you analyze yourself and think (or tell) yourself to be patient, focus on your progress in a positive way.
+It's easy to get upset when you're angry, but positive attitude will help you calm down and look at things rationally.

-• For example, avoid thoughts such as "I'm just not patient enough to deal with this."
-Change such thoughts into positive thoughts by thinking or saying something like, “Working with this will take a lot of patience.
-I can do it if I put in the right amount of time and control my emotions.”
+• For example, avoid thoughts such as “I'm just not patient enough to deal with this.”
+Change such thoughts to positive ones by thinking or saying something like: “Working through this will require a lot of patience.
+I can do it if I give it my all required quantity time and control your emotions.”

 Daily practice of patience

 1. Be aware of your stress.
-Understand your stress levels and find out the factors that affect you the most.
-Try journaling these top stressors and how they make you feel.
-When you understand your irritants, you can better control your stress levels.
+Understand your stress levels and know the factors that affect you the most.
+Try journaling about these top stressors and how they make you feel.
+When you understand your triggers, you can better control your stress levels.
 Controlling your stress will allow you to focus on being a more patient person.
-Common stressors can include:
+Common stress factors may include:

 • traffic jams;